 Bladder cancer is the 10th most commonly diagnosed cancer in the world.
 It can affect anyone, at any age.
-Bladder cancer data is important to better understand the disease and its impact on the lives across the world.
-It will allow us and our member organisations to advocate more successfully to improve the lives of people affected by bladder caner and improve the outcomes for bladder cancer patients.
+Bladder cancer data is important to better understand the disease and its impact on lives across the world.
+It will allow us and our member organisations to advocate more successfully to improve the lives of people affected by bladder cancer and improve the outcomes for bladder cancer patients.

 We do not currently collect bladder cancer data as an organisation.
-However, we have reviewed recent bladder cancer data about the incidence and impact of this disease in several countries.
-These were prepared for the World Bladder Cancer Awareness Month 2020, and are available in the gallery below.
+However, we have reviewed recent bladder cancer data about the incidence and impact of this disease in several countries, which is available in our Bladder Cancer Digital World Tour.
+We will be updating these figures as the latest information comes out.

 Capturing bladder cancer patient perspectives